iriusrisk/startleft/docs/index.md

 ---

 Simply install the tool and play with its Command Line Interface.
-You can also set up a REST API with a single command and consume it with any REST client as Postman.
-Anyway, **the best way to start is following the [Quickstart guide for beginners](Quickstart-Guide-for-Beginners.md)**.
+You can also set up a REST API with a single command and consume it with any REST client such as Postman.
+Anyway, **the best way to start is by following the [Quickstart guide for beginners](Quickstart-Guide-for-Beginners.md)**.

 ## How can I integrate it?